deanorogers/apache-http-client/README.md

 ```
 $ mvn test
 ```
 The spring-boot endpoint sleeps for 7 secs.
 One of the unit tests will wait; the other should timeout after 5 secs.
-This makes use of HttpClient's Socket tineout..
+This makes use of HttpClient's Socket timeout.